Utility Tool2026 Scheme Ready

 What is Fuel Surcharge Adjustment (FSA)?

 FSA is a periodic per-unit adjustment used by utilities to recover procurement cost variations.
-It can change your final bill beyond base slab charges.

 How does the free-electricity scheme work for domestic usage?

-Where can I find my TANGEDCO consumer number?
+Where can I find my consumer number?

 Consumer number is printed on your electricity bill and usually available on service records or meter-related documents.